Who Is Judge James L. Robart And Why Did He Block Trump's Immigration Order?

 But Robart certainly tipped his hand on whether he thought the ban was justified.

-He questioned Department of Justice lawyer Michelle Bennett, who was representing the Trump Administration, asking, "How many arrests have there been of foreign nationals from those seven countries since 9/11"?
+He questioned Department of Justice lawyer Michelle Bennett, who was representing the Trump administration, asking, "How many arrests have there been of foreign nationals from those seven countries since 9/11"?

 The Sept.
 11 attack was one of the rationales behind the executive order, according to the Trump administration.